smyler3/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

+Description:
-A game of rock paper scissors using Java Script for The Odin Project
+  A first to 5 game of rock paper scissors against a computer using Java Script